Supernatural (American TV series): Season 3

 The third season consists of 16 episodes that aired on Thursdays at 9:00 pm beginning October 4, 2007, and ending May 15, 2008.
 Originally 22 episodes were ordered for the third season, but production was halted on December 5, 2007, upon completion of the twelfth episode by the 2007–08 Writers Guild of America strike.
 The season number was shortened to sixteen episodes, with four new episodes airing in April and May 2008.

 The season focuses on trying to save Dean from his deal and tracking down the demons that were released from hell.
 The brothers learn which demon holds Dean's contract: a powerful demon named Lilith.
-The brothers, along with Ruby, track Lilith down and attempt to kill her.
+The brothers, along with a demon named Ruby, track Lilith down and attempt to kill her.
 Lilith is unable to stop Sam on account of his mysterious abilities; however, Dean's contract expires and his soul is taken to Hell.

 Season 4

 The fourth season consists of 22 episodes that aired on Thursdays at 9:00 pm beginning September 18, 2008, and ending May 14, 2009.

 Dean is rescued from hell and brought back by an angel of the Lord named Castiel.
 The rest of the season follows the brothers as they work with Castiel to stop Lilith's plan of breaking the 66 seals, which would allow the fallen archangel Lucifer to walk the Earth free once again.
 Dean escapes and tries to stop Sam after learning that Lilith is, in fact, the last seal, but Sam kills her anyway, breaking open Lucifer's prison.
 Ruby reveals her true colors as a demon loyal to Lucifer, and Dean kills her.
 As the season ends, Lucifer's cage opens and he escapes from hell.